AnhQuan2004/higher-education-demo/README.md

 LOG_FORMAT=%(asctime)s - %(name)s - %(levelname)s - %(message)s
 ```

-Update `.env` with your project IDs, API keys, and any alternative defaults before launching the agents.
+Update `.env` with your project IDs and credentials.
+See `.env.example` for reference.

 ## Setup